Submillimeter radiation as the thermal component of the Neupert Effect: Origin of the submillimeter emission

-The resulting contribution function CF and optical depth $\tau$ for 212~GHz are shown in Fig.~\ref{fig:cf}.
-CF indicates the formation height of the radiation \citep[e.g.][]{Carlsson:1998, Simoesetal:2017}, which originates near the base of the photosphere in the quiet Sun but shifts to the upper chromosphere during a flare.
+The resulting contribution function [CF] and optical depth $[\tau]$ for 212\,GHz are shown in Figure~\ref{fig:cf}.
+[CF] indicates the formation height of the radiation \citep[\eg,][]{Carlsson:1998, Simoesetal:2017}, which originates near the base of the photosphere in the quiet Sun but shifts to the upper chromosphere during a flare.
 The emission is optically thick in both cases as indicated by the large optical depth $\tau>1$.

 The area of the flaring chromosphere can be estimated from AIA images.
-The best AIA band for this purpose is 1700~\AA, since, unfortunately, most AIA bands saturate heavily during this event, especially during the impulsive phase.
-According to \cite{Simoesetal:2019}, the flare-excess emission captured by the AIA 1700 \AA\ band originates in the chromosphere.
-To estimate the flaring area, we constructed histograms of AIA 1700~\AA\ images and subtracted the average histogram of pre-flare images from the flare histograms.
+The best \textit{Atmospheric Imaging Assembly} (AIA) band for this purpose is 1700\,\AA, since, unfortunately, most AIA bands saturate heavily during this event, especially during the impulsive phase.
+According to \cite{Simoesetal:2019}, the flare-excess emission captured by the AIA 1700\,\AA\ band originates in the chromosphere.
+To estimate the flaring area, we constructed histograms of AIA 1700\,\AA\ images and subtracted the average histogram of pre-flare images from the flare histograms.
 This resulted in the total number of pixels with values enhanced by the flare.
-The flaring area is then simply obtained by adding all the histogram bins and multiplying the result by the area relative to the AIA pixel ($0.6 \times 0.6$ arcsec$^2$ correspond to $\approx 1.9\times 10^{15}$~cm$^2$).
-Ignoring the saturated images, we found an average area of $A \approx 2.6 \times 10^{19}$~cm$^2$, which is sufficient to produce the maximum observed flux density ($\approx 220$~sfu), with the assumed $T_4$ values above; and also much bigger than the lower limit value $A_{MB}$ obtained from the multi-beam technique.
+The flaring area is then simply obtained by adding all the histogram bins and multiplying the result by the area relative to the AIA pixel ($0.6 \times 0.6$ arcsec$^2$ corresponding to $\approx 1.9\times 10^{15}$\,cm$^2$).
+Ignoring the saturated images, we found an average area of $A \approx 2.6 \times 10^{19}$~cm$^2$, which is sufficient to produce the maximum observed flux density ($\approx 220$~sfu), with the assumed $T_4$ values above; and also much bigger than the lower limit value $A_\mathrm{MB}$ obtained from the multi-beam technique.

 These calculations are not an attempt to model this specific event.
-Our goal is show that typical flare characteristics are sufficient to generate an observable flare signature at sub-mm from optically thick free-free from the upper chromosphere.
+Our goal is show that typical flare characteristics are sufficient to generate an observable flare signature at sub-mm from optically thick free--free from the upper chromosphere.